-We are now using an electronic system, developed by SmartPath, to complete and collect the Faculty Activities Report.
+We are again using the electronic system, developed by Smart Path, to complete and collect the Faculty Activities Report.
+This report is for the calendar year January 1 through December 31, 2024, and is due on Friday, January 10, 2025.

-Please note that with our new electronic system, FARs submitted past the deadline will no longer be accepted.
-Extensions will be provided in an emergency situations (family, medical, etc.) after informing the Dean's Office.
+Please note that with our new electronic system, FARs submitted past this deadline will no longer be accepted.
+Extensions will be provided in an emergency situation (family, medical, etc.) after informing the Dean's Office.